6: Pastoral care and welfare

 Personal Tutor system

 You will be assigned a Personal Tutor in September, to whom you can talk about any matters, academic or personal, on which you need guidance or advice.
 There are designated personal tutor weeks for all students.
 In these weeks, you should have a meeting with your personal tutor as a means of receiving feedback on your academic and personal progress, and this may take place with a group of students or on an individual basis.
 You should use this opportunity to ask your Personal Tutor any questions or discuss any concerns you might have.
 Personal Tutor weeks have been fixed for Monday 3 October — Friday 7 October 2022 (week 1) and Monday 20 — Friday 24 February 2023 (week 21).

 However, if you have questions or concerns at other points throughout the year that you would like to see someone about, your personal tutor is still there to discuss them.
-You are NOT restricted to seeing your Personal Tutor only during personal tutor weeks.
+You are NOT restricted to seeing your Personal Tutor only during personal tutor weeks, and you can request an individual appointment if you wish to meet privately with your tutor.
 Every member of staff has Advice and Feedback hours, so in any week during term time you can use those hours to speak with your Personal Tutor.
 Please note that academic staff might not be available in person during vacation and office hours only apply in term time.

 Your Personal Tutor is there to help you when things are not going as well as you would like, for example you have concerns about your academic work or personal development.
 However, your personal tutor is also there to talk with you when things are going well.
 You might like to arrange an appointment with your personal tutor to discuss some of the following:

 • How to prioritise your module work